 If you’re looking for craft beer in Liberty Village, you don’t need to go far, and you have lots of options.
 For starters, The Craft Brasserie, with its 120 taps, offers the largest selection of craft beer in Toronto.
 Or, there’s 3 Brewers, a sprawling brewpub known for brewing all the beer they serve on-site.
 They have several locations, but this is the first one where every step of the brewing process is displayed in plain sight.
-Another good option for craft beer is Liberty Commons at Big Rock Brewery where you’ll find Big Rock’s signature and seasonal brews to enjoy.
+Another good option for craft beer is Liberty Commons at Big Rock Brewery where you’ll find Big Rock’s signature and seasonal brews to enjoy along with pub favorites.

 Get Your Brunch On

 Brunch is a favorite pastime for the people of Toronto and there are numerous places in the city to get your fix.
 One of the best places for a mid- to late-morning meal is Mildred’s Temple Kitchen, which is justifiably popular amongst both Liberty Village locals and those from elsewhere in the city.
 Brunch runs on Saturday, Sunday, and long weekends from 9 a.m. to 3 p.m.
 They don’t take reservations, so you may have to wait, but the wait is always worth it, especially for their famous blueberry pancakes.

 Your other brunch bet in Liberty Village is School, which serves a very popular weekend brunch where you can get decadent treats like chocolate croissant French toast and buttermilk fried chicken and waffles.
 Note, they don’t take brunch reservations either.